 The 21st century has seen crossbreed dogs – those carefully bred by respected breeders- become as popular, if not more, than pedigree animals.
 There are a number of reasons for this.
 First, the idea behind the crossbreed is to breed a dog that does not shed hair like a standard dog.
 This is great for people with allergies, although it should be said that some do still shed.
 Also, by combining the characteristics of two known breeds in a careful breeding procedure, the result is a friendly, lovable dog that makes a great family pet.

 If you want a good-sized dog, one that will be great for walking and will get on with all the family, we recommend the Goldendoodle.
 Easily confused with the standard Goldendoodle, this dog is a cross between a standard poodle and a golden retriever, both of which are wonderful pets.
-The Goldendoodle is placid yet fun, easy going yet energetic, and will make an excellent pet for all the family.
+It is placid yet fun, easy going yet energetic, and will make an excellent pet for all the family.
 Let’s have a look at what you are getting in more detail.

 The same can be said for the Goldendoodle; a cross between a Golden Retriever – rather than a standard Labrador – and a Poodle, it resembles the Goldendoodle in many ways, and comes with the added bonus of its beautiful low-shedding coat in a fantastic colour.
 One of the more recent breeds, the Goldendoodle is a perfect choice of family pet, but given its

-Such is the love and loyalty of the Goldendoodle, you may find that it follows you absolutely everywhere!
+Such is the love and loyalty you may find that it follows you absolutely everywhere!
 It makes a great family pet, will play for a long time and is intelligent, and if trained from an early age, will also integrate happily with other dogs and pets.
 For this reason, socialising the dog at an early stage is a strongly recommended part of its training.

-We can’t stress how important it is that you buy your Goldendoodle puppy from a reputable breeder; this gives you the advantage of knowing that the parents have been carefully selected not just for looks, but for health reasons.
+We can’t stress how important it is that you buy your puppy from a reputable breeder; this gives you the advantage of knowing that the parents have been carefully selected not just for looks, but for health reasons.
 Never buy from a pet shop, and if you do choose to look at rescue dogs, make sure you have all the information you can on the dog’s past.

 For many people, larger dogs are the only way!
 A small dog makes a wonderful pet, but there is nothing quite like taking an energetic, full of fun big dog out for a walk, and enjoying the company that comes with it.
-The Goldendoodle is a fine choice if this is what you want from dog ownership, which explains its growing popularity.

-The popularity of the breed also means there are many breeders you can talk to about buying and owning a Goldendoodle.
+The popularity of the breed also means there are many breeders you can talk to about buying and owning a one.
 We advise that you do so, as talking to a breeder will get you the assurances you need about the breeding history of the dog, and you may even be able to meet the parent animals.
 The breeder chooses the parents very carefully, and in time, breeding two Goldendoodles results in a more stable appearance and breed.
 We also recommend that you be prepared to travel to find the right breeder, as this gives you more choice.

 - It is a friendly and loyal breed, and makes a wonderful family pet